brightzheng100/instana-server-on-k8s/single-node-k8s/README.md

 - 64G RAM
 - 500G HD (SSD preferred)

-Tested Operating Systems, on `amd64` / `x86_64` arch:
-- RHEL 8.x
-- Ubuntu 20.04

-> Note: the total of default memory requests exceeds **64G** so I've scaled down some components to fit into above specs.
+Please note that the total of default memory requests exceed **64G** so I've scaled down some components to fit into above specs.
 Refer to `manifests/datastore-*.yaml` and [`manifests/core.yaml`](./manifests/core.yaml) for the details.

-The resource utilization can be referred to below output -- so the RAM with 64G is at risk:
+The current setup's resource utilization can be referred to below output -- so the RAM with 64G is at risk as it reaches 133%:

 ```sh
 $ kubectl describe node/itzvsi-550004ghs4-dv3hyjx3